InteractiveFly: GeneBrief

 How might chronic activation of CO2-sensitive OSNs specifically affect the physiology of LN2 neurons?
 It is speculated that due to the broader innervation of LN2 processes, these neurons would receive greater presynaptic innervation from Gr21a-expressing OSNs.
 Thus, with chronic CO2 exposure, the LN2 neurons would be chronically activated.
 This might cause long-term plasticity leading to greater GABA release from LN2 neurons.
 In cerebellar stellate cells, such an increase in inhibitory transmitter release has been documented and coined 'inhibitory-long term potentiation' (I-LTP).
 I-LTP is induced in stellate cells by glutamate released from parallel fibers acting on presynaptic NMDA receptors in these inhibitory interneurons and producing a long-lasting increase in the release of GABA from these cells.
 Like stellate neurons, at least one population of Drosophila LNs is pharmacologically GABAergic (Sachse, 2007).

 How might alterations in LN2 pharmacology affect downstream circuit elements and ultimately CO2-evoked behavior?
 Drawing on the same cerebellar analogy discussed above, it is plausible that PNs exhibit a type of 'rebound potentiation' that has been observed in Purkinje cells responding to inhibitory input.
 GABA released from LNs would regulate the excitability of PNs, such that greater GABA release from LN2 would tend to decrease the excitability of CO2-specific PNs.
-Our finding that the output from the V glomerulus to the lateral horn is reduced following CO2 exposure supports the idea that downstream activity in higher processing centers is modulated by the antennal lobe network.
+The finding that the output from the V glomerulus to the lateral horn is reduced following CO2 exposure supports the idea that downstream activity in higher processing centers is modulated by the antennal lobe network.
 However, it still needs to be shown that LN2 neurons form direct inhibitory synapses onto PNs in the V glomerulus.
 Reduced PN activity in the lateral horn in turn may produce a reduced behavioral sensitivity to this stimulus.
 Future experiments that examine this stimulus-dependent plasticity at the cellular level using pharmacology and electrophysiology will be necessary to test this model (Sachse, 2007).

 REFERENCES